-You must notify us by 0845 if your child is unable to attend for any reason.
-If we don't receive notification, we will contact you as early as possible in the school day.
+You must notify us by 0845 (1230 for afternoon nursery) if your child is unable to attend for any reason.
+If we do not receive notification, we will contact you as early as possible in the school day.
 This is because your child may have set off for school but not arrived.